 Target Deposit Type

 Geology and Mineralization

-Mineralization is hosted within and adjacent to Tombstone age (~92 Ma) diorite, granodiorite and quartz monzonite stocks and comprises sheeted quartz veins within the stocks (e.g. Rhosgobel/Juno) and metamorphosed Hyland Group rocks (e.g. Josephine), silicified shear zones (e.g. Contact) and breccias (e.g. Bear Paw).
+Mineralization is hosted within and adjacent to Tombstone age (~92 Ma) diorite, granodiorite and quartz monzonite stocks and comprises sheeted quartz veins within the stocks and metamorphosed Hyland Group rocks, silicified shear zones and breccias.
 Mineralization appears to coincide with the Tombstone High Strain Zone (THSZ), which cross cuts the Clear Creek property.
-The THSZ is considered a significant influence to mineralization at Dublin Gulch.
-Gold mineralization is generally associated with arsenopyrite in quartz veins and correlates with bismuth.
+The THSZ is considered to have a significant influence on mineralization at Victoria’s flagship development project, Eagle Gold (formerly Dublin Gulch).

 Drilling at Clear Creek has encountered both thick, low-grade zones (e.g. 42.68 m of 1.87 g/t Au from 1.52 m, CC10-07, Bear Paw), and narrow high-grade zones (e.g. 1.52 m of 137.50 g/t Au from 3.05 m, CC10-22, Contact).
-Best results from the three main zones are tabulated below.
+The most significant results from the three main zones are shown in the tables below.

-GP's 2010 program included drilling 42 holes for a total of 3,662.4 m (Holes CC10-01 to CC10-04 were HQ oriented Diamond holes - 1,053.7 m.; and CC10-05 to CC10-42 R.C. holes for 2,588.91 m.)
-The Bear Paw, Contact, Saddle and Josephine Zones were targeted during this program with gold mineralization identified on all except the Josephine.
+Golden Predator’s 2010 program included drilling 42 holes (combination of diamond and RC) The Bear Paw, Contact, Saddle and Josephine Zones were targeted during this program, and gold mineralization was intersected in all zones except for Josephine.